Dimu, Mazandaran

-Dimu (ديمو, also Romanized as Dīmū) is a village in Birun Bashm Rural District, Kelardasht District, Chalus County, Mazandaran Province, Iran.
-At the 2006 census, its population was 91, in 29 families.
+Dimu (ديمو, also Romanized as Dīmū) is a village in Birun Bashm Rural District, Marzanabad District, Chalus County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 91.
+The following census in 2011 counted 46 people in 18 households.
+The 2016 census measured the population of the village as 152 people in 53 households.